outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 		- partition tolerance: the system works even if communication between nodes breaks down
 		- partition tolerance is non-optional so there is a trade-off between consistency and availability
 			- if a system goes down, the system can satisfy consistency by rolling back unfinished operations and waiting to respond until all nodes are stable again, or it can satisfy availability and continue to respond but risk inconsistencies
-		- a CP database provides consistency and partition tolerance and an AP database if it provides availability and partition tolerance
+		- a CP database provides consistency and partition tolerance and an AP database provides availability and partition tolerance
 		- CP databases sync data then send responses, and AP databases send responses then sync data

 	- transactions: series of database operations that are treated as a single unit of work, where the operations must all succeed or all fail, which supports data integrity when a system fails